sebseb7/PentaLight/firmware/sim/README.md

 PentaLight Simulator
 ====================

-Assuming your code resides in `myapp.c`, compile with:
+Assuming your code resides in `apps/myapp.c`, compile with:

+	make myapp

+or simply compile all changed apps with

-	make APP=myapp
+	make